THE WHISTLEBLOWER – Silvereye

 STATUS and MATERIALS

-Painted with professional oils on archival fine-weave, gesso primed linen canvas and stretched mounted on New Zealand pine, and protected with brushed dammar varnish.
+Painted with professional oils on fine-weave, gesso primed linen canvas for long life.
+Canvas is stretched on New Zealand pine and oil paint is protected with brushed dammar varnish.

 * Originals and Limited Edition reproductions are supplied with Provenance, coded Authentication of Sale Certificate, and maintenance/care information.